 The most important factor to be considered, however, is that both dosage and duration of use depend largely on the reason the individual is using it.
 One person might simply be using CBD as a supplement to support health and wellness, while another might be using CBD for a particular ailment.

 Another factor to be considered is whether or not the product being used contains a full or broad spectrum CBD oil with terpenes.
-For example, a terpene known as myrcene is known to make the brain-blood barrier more permeable, effectively reducing the required dosage for brain conditions.

 Given all of the above-listed factors, determining your ideal dosage requires some thinking.
 Taking too little will not produce the desired effect and will be a waste of time and money.
 Alternatively, taking more than you need may not provide additional benefits.

 It will take some research and experimentation to determine an ideal dosage for a particular person.
 Good practice is to base your CBD dose on your body weight.
 This chart will help you find the right dosage quicker.

 CBD is completely non-toxic.
 You would have to consume quite a bit of CBD oil before it results in any truly adverse health effects.

 However, taking more CBD than needed might cause some unwanted effects such as making you too relaxed for particular activities like work or sports.